Bootstrapping string models with entanglement minimization and Machine-Learning: Bootstrap

 \subsection{Category-II theories: away from dual resonance}

 The category-II S-matrices are found in the region shown below.
 Since we use \eqref{ansatzfull}, we have to specify $W_{00}$.
 We choose this to be such that the boundary term in \eqref{t-fix} is zero for $s_2=0$.
 In this manner close to $s_2=0$, we expect to have Regge behavior.
 The legend in fig.(\ref{contour}) quantifies $|D_M|$ defined in \eqref{dualcheck}, and is a measure of how closely the S-matrices obey the dual resonance condition.
 In this particular case, since we started with \eqref{ansatzfull}, we find an interesting feature in fig.(\ref{Reggeclass}).
 The theories along the straight lines are related to each other by a scalar deformation.
 The minimization picks up only the $n=1$ mode for this deformation.
 We can say that theories on the same line belong to the same universality class.
 In the category-I theories, this was not possible--the reason is that a single scalar deformation in the ansatz used in this case is not $\lambda$-independent.
 For the rest of this section, we will focus our attention on a specific category-II S-matrix, indicated by the black star in fig.(\ref{contour}).
 This S-matrix will turn out to obey duality only in the forward limit and will deviate elsewhere.
+It is also observed that the upper boundary of the allowed region for category-II theories has only $c_0^{(1)}$ turned on with $c_0^{(1)}=-W_{10}$.
+Therefore, we can obtain the S-matrices on the upper boundary using the bootstrap by simply restricting the $\ell$ spectrum to the leading Regge trajectory \textit{i.e.} $\ell=n-1$.
+Note that the upper boundary in fig.(\ref{fig:dualitycontourplotCat2}) is exactly the upper bound on $W_{01}\leq -2W_{10}$ in \eqref{W01ub}.